-- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+You have a complaint about the quality of care you have received.

+You think coverage for your hospital stay is ending too soon.

+You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.

-Method Livanta (Indiana's Quality Improvement Organization) CALL 888-524-9900 TTY 888-985-8775 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Livanta BFCC-QIO Program 10820 Guilford Rd, Suite 202 Annapolis Junction, MD 20701 WEBSITE livantaqio.com
+Method Livanta (Indiana's Quality Improvement Organization) - Contact Information CALL 888-524-9900 Monday-Friday: 9:00 a.m 5:00 p.m. (local time) 24 hour voicemail service is available ТТҮ 888-985-8775 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Livanta BFCC-QIO Program 10820 Guilford Rd, Suite 202 Annapolis Junction, MD 20701 WEBSITE www.livantaqio.com